VOCOM II Operation modes

 8. Internet/Central System

-2. Wireless operation mode/WLAN mode
+Wireless operation mode

-1. The access point mode
+1. Access point mode

 For VOCOM II Tough device: